-The Master of Education in Arts programme explicitly connects theory and practice, focusing on contemporary issues, which span different practices and discourses (education, pedagogy, politics, art, design, cultural theory, digital didactics, philosophy, museum education and ‘community arts’).
-Students areencouraged to reflect upon their position and teaching methodologies within social, cultural and political contexts, and are offered a close insight in the newest developments in art education, contemporary art and design.
-Through an intensive study process they strengthen their professional and personal position in the field.
-Although the general focus is interdisciplinary, the programme specializes in art and design education.
+The Master Education in Arts is a two-year part-time international research master.
+The programme explicitly connects theory and practice, focusing on contemporary issues, which span different practices and discourses: education, pedagogy, art, design, cultural theory, digital cultures (including relation arts, science, technology), philosophy, museum education and other experimental pedagogical practices.
+Participants are encouraged to reflect upon their position and teaching methodologies within social and cultural contexts, and are offered a close insight in the newest developments in contemporary art and design education.
+The programme has a strong interdisciplinary focus, allows for experimentation, is taught in English and accepts both students from the Netherlands and within the EU.

 How can educators help to define the role of art and design in society?
 Which pedagogical methodologies are appropriate for specific audiences and contexts?
 How do developments such as ‘the educational turn in art’ influence gallery education?
 Can art education help children grow up to become self-confident and emancipated adults?
-How does art and design education adapt itself to a changing society and educational environment, or how does it respond to a neoliberal economy and increasing assessment culture?
-These are but a few of the questions that are at the core of the Piet Zwart Institute’s Master of Education in Arts programme.
+How does education adapt itself to a changing society and cultural environment with newly developing transdisciplinary practices in art and design?
+These are but a few of the questions that are at the core of the Piet Zwart Institute’s Master Education in Arts programme.

-The course is mainly based on intensive seminars and workshops led by a dedicated group of educators, artists, designers and theorists.
-Through a uniquely tailored curriculum combining collective learning with individual tutorials, practice-based research and theoretical enquiry, our programme is built around the concept of the critically reflective practitioner.
-Every student graduates with an extensive research and project, presented publicly at the end of the second year.
+The programme is based on intensive seminars and workshops led by a dedicated staff of educators, artists, designers and theorists.
+We invite international guest speakers and tutors on a regular basis.
+Our uniquely tailored curriculum combines collective learning with individual tutorials and practice-based research with theoretical inquiry.
+It is built around the concept of the critically reflective practitioner.
+Every participant develops an extensive individual research project (involving theoretical/artistic research as well as hands-on pedagogical experimentation) presented to the public at the end of the second year.

-In order to attract and accommodate working professionals seeking to upgrade or enhance their professional practice, the programme is structured as a 60-credit part-time course spread over two years.
-Classes are held every two weeks on Friday and Saturday (in case of core modules the Thursday evening is added to that to facilitate lectures, et cetera).
+The programme is structured as a 60-credit part-time course spread over two years.
+Classes are held every two weeks on Friday and Saturday (in case of core modules the Thursday evening is sometimes added to that to facilitate lectures, et cetera).
 All modules are taught in English.

-Upon fulfilling credit requirements, students graduate with a Master of Education in Arts (M Ed).
+Upon fulfilling credit requirements, students graduate with a Master of Education (in Art) – M Ed.

-CROHO code: 49117 M – which stands for Master Education in Arts.
+CROHO code: 49117 M – which stands for Master of Education (in Art).